 Quality assurance checks ensure that members have all mandatory requirements in place and that they meet CIMA's standards.
 Each year a random sample of members in practice are selected for quality assurance monitoring and are notified by email.

-CIMA does not prescribe the content of mandatory requirement documents, however it is expected that you advise the client of your obligations to work within the CIMA code of ethics and anti-money laundering legislation in your terms of engagement.
+However, you are expected to inform your client of your obligations to work within the CIMA code of ethics and anti-money laundering legislation in your terms of engagement.
 Continuity agreements must be signed and dated by both parties.

-At the same time staff will check that the PII details are up to date on your record and issue a reminder if necessary.
+At the same time, staff will check that the PII details are up to date on your record and issue a reminder if necessary.
 Clear terms of engagement and accessible, understandable complaints handling procedures should help to prevent a problem arising or at least from escalating.